Get the facts about the vaccine

 Advice for recovering COVID-19 cases

-Having had COVID-19 doesn’t mean you can’t have a COVID-19 vaccine.
-If you have fully recovered and have not already been vaccinated, you can now receive your COVID-19 vaccination.
+If you have fully recovered from COVID-19 and have not already been vaccinated, you can now receive your COVID-19 vaccination.

 There is no need to delay vaccination if you have fully recovered.

 If the vaccination is deferred, medical practitioners can authorise a temporary exemption from vaccination by completing a NSW COVID-19 vaccine medical contraindication form.